-Public Sector Internal Audit Standards, 2017
+Public Sector Internal Audit Standards, 2013

-- 3.4 In relation to the Combined Fire Authority, the board is defined as the Audit Committee. - 3.5 Senior management is represented by the Executive Board which consists of the Chief Fire Officer, the Deputy and Assistant Chief Fire Officers, the Director of Corporate Services and the Director of People and Development. - 3.6 PSIAS also refers to the 'chief audit executive' who is deemed to be the head of internal audit.
+- 2.8 In relation to the Combined Fire Authority, the board is defined as the Audit Committee. - 2.9 Senior management is represented by the Executive Board which consists of the Chief Fire Officer, the Deputy and Assistant Chief Fire Officers, the Director of Corporate Services and the Director of People and Development. - 2.10 The PSIAS also refers to the 'chief audit executive' who is deemed to be the head of internal audit.

-4 Responsibilities
+3 Responsibilities

-4.1 The Regulations set out that the Combined Fire Authority must ensure that it has a sound system of internal control which facilitates the effective exercise of its functions and the achievement of its aims and objectives; ensures that financial and operational management is effective; and includes effective arrangements for the management of risk.
+3.1 The regulations set out that the Combined Fire Authority must ensure that they have a sound system of internal control which facilitates the effective exercise of its functions and the achievement of its aims and objectives; ensures that financial and operational management is effective; and includes effective arrangements for the management of risk.